 During production itself, our biggest obstacle was accounting for and scheduling the number of locations and talent we sought to get on camera with a limited, two-person crew in a relatively short period of time.
 Due to the Covid pandemic, permits and access to locations, and corresponding on-camera talent shifted up to the very last minute.

 We felt it was important to viscerally explore Debby’s work in the Andes-Amazon region while underlining the importance of Openlands’ work in the Chicago area as it related to global conservation.
-Once we identified our locations and production schedule, we drafted questions and talking points for interview subjects, building off of background information provided by program staff.
+Once we identified our locations and film production schedule, we drafted questions and talking points for interview subjects, building off of background information provided by program staff.

 We held a series of pre-production interviews with both Debby Moskovits and Avecita Chiccón, learning more about their relationship and life’s work in the Amazon.
 At the same time, we worked with staff at The Field Museum to secure safe, on-site access for filming Debby along with testimonials from colleagues at the Museum’s Action Science Center and b-roll in the Museum’s Native Gardens.
-The Museum also provided a generous supply of archival images, which we incorporated into the final piece.
+The Museum also provided a generous supply of archival images which we incorporated into the final piece.
 We also collaborated with Avecita on a script which she recorded remotely from her home in California.

 For this film in particular, we highlighted Debby’s work transforming how the Field Museum views and treats conservation as a strategic priority, and the vital role of collaboration in conservation and climate change action.
 We wanted the piece to leave audiences feeling inspired by Chicago’s incredible contribution to the world through Debby’s life-long achievements.

-For the Openlands short-film, we wanted to convey the importance of these landscapes and how they connect to one another and feed into the larger mission and model of Openlands, while capturing the stories of people directly impacted by Openlands’ work, whether that be students, conservation easement owners, or Openlands volunteers.
+For the Openlands short documentary, we wanted to convey the importance of these landscapes and how they connect to one another and feed into the larger mission and model of Openlands, while capturing the stories of people directly impacted by Openlands’ work, whether that be students, conservation easement owners, or Openlands volunteers.
 We saw the film as a way to inspire audiences to get outside, with renewed appreciation for green spaces of all sizes and new knowledge on what it takes to preserve these incredible landscapes.

 Over a period of four days, we captured 15 interviews at 10 different locations across Illinois and the Chicago metropolitan area.
 Sites that could not be captured on camera were later filled in using still images from the Openlands archives.
 Footage of Avecita Chiccón was directed remotely and filmed using Ave’s iphone from her home in California during pre-production.